yungKnight/forex_data_extractor/README.md

 - **Scrapy** for the powerful and flexible scraping framework
 - **Open Source Community** for inspiration and continuous improvement

-Special thanks to the financial data community for feedback and feature suggestions.

 ## Contact

 **Developer**: kennery